maelchiotti/GTagger/README.md

 - Add search bar
 - Add a stop searching button in the status bar

-- Fix lyrics tooltip after searching lyrics + after saving
-- Lyrics seem to have a blank space at the beginning?
-Always strip them in add_lyrics()

 **Future:**

 - Improve the settings and informations windows to be `QtCore.Qt.Tool`s so that they keep focus